security-force-monitor/research-handbook/source/units.rst

 The field is administrative, providing a reliable way to differentiate between different units.
 In earlier versions, Security Force Monitor used ``unit:name`` to do this role but this provided inefficient as the dataset grew.

-When a new unit is created directly in WhoWasInCommand, the platform automatically creates a UUID for that unit and stores it in this field.
-If a new unit is created in a spreadsheet, the Staff Researcher must generate a unique identifying number for that unit and copy it into the field ``unit:id:admin`` for every row associated with that specific unit.
-This manual, copy-and-paste step is a potential source of error and the Staff Researcher must be careful not to re-use a UUID.
+The Staff Researcher must generate a unique identifying number for that unit and copy it into the field ``unit:id:admin`` for every row associated with that specific unit.
+This manual, copy-and-paste step is a potential source of error.
+The Staff Researcher must be careful never to re-use a UUID anywhere in this or other parts of the dataset.

 Bulk updates made to WhoWasInCommand.com by spreadsheet import are based on the values in this field.
 For example, changes made in the row ``a407be6a-28e6-4237-b4e9-307f27b1202e`` in the spreadsheet will be applied to the unit with that UUID in WhoWasInCommand.